 Public Administration Concentration

-- 1) PSCI 396, City Internship (required application course) - One course selected from the following:
+- 1) PSCI 396, City Internship (required application course)

+- 2) One course selected from the following:

+- PSCI 392, Empirical Political Research

+- 3) Two courses selected from the following:

+- PSCI 101, American National Government

+- PSCI 201, State and Local Government

 PSCI 392, Empirical Political Research

-3) Two courses selected from the following:

-PSCI 101, American National Government

-PSCI 201, State and Local Government

-PSCI 392, Empirical Political Research

 4) One additional elective selected from the elective list in any of the three concentrations or from the electives common to the minor.

+124 Advocacy

 Law Concentration

-- 1) BUS 349, Seminar in Management: Trial Class (required application course) - 2) Three courses selected from the following:
+1) BUS 349, Seminar in Management: Trial Class (required application course)

+2) Three courses selected from the following:

 PSCI 244, Voting, Voice, and Virtual Freedom

 PHIL 305, Philosophy of Law

 PSCI 307, Constitutional Law: Judicial Review and Constitutional Interpretation

 BUS 355, Business Law I

 BUS 356, Business Law II

 3) One additional elective selected from the elective list in any of the three concentrations or from the electives common to the minor.

 Non-profit Management Concentration

-- 1) PSCI/SOC 395, Action Research Seminar (required application course)
+PSCI/SOC 395, Action Research Seminar (required application course)

-- 2) Three courses selected from the following:

-- SOC 240, The Profession of Social Work
+Three courses selected from the following: SOC 240, The Profession of Social Work

-- SOC 362, Social Welfare and Human Services
+SOC 362, Social Welfare and Human Services

-- BUS 332, Marketing in Service Industries and Not-for-Profit Management
+BUS 332, Marketing in Service Industries and Not-for-Profit Management

-- PSCI/SOC 396, Internship Seminar
+PSCI/SOC 396, Internship Seminar

-- PSCI/SOC 397, Internship in Administration
+PSCI/SOC 397, Internship in Administration

-- PSCI/SOC 398, Grant Writing
+PSCI/SOC 398, Grant Writing

+One additional elective selected from the elective list in any of the three

-- 3) One additional elective selected from the elective list in any of the three concentrations or from the electives common to the minor.
+3) One additional elective selected from the elective list in any of the three concentrations or from the electives common to the minor.

 Electives Common to the Minor: